 Best 40 gallon electric water heater

-We looked at every 40 gallon tank on the market and our favorite is the Rheem Performance model.
+We looked at every 40 gallon electric water heater on the market and our favorite is the Rheem Performance model.
 As you can see in the table below, it is $50 cheaper than the comparable AO Smith model and $280 than the Bradford White model.

 In addition to the price, the Rheem 40 gallon electric water heater is easy to repair and maintain.

 According to Brandon Baril, a plumber in San Diego, most of the Rheem heaters he repairs only take a $9 part because of Rheem’s simple smart controller design.
 Easier repairs means that you’ll have to replace your hot water heater less frequently and save money.